Cutter2o7/AIHAfun/readme.txt

    - `RAPIDAPI_HOST` – host value for iq-bible API
    - `HEBREW_TRANSLATION_FILE` – path to today's Hebrew translation spreadsheet
    - `GREEK_TRANSLATION_FILE` – path to today's Greek translation spreadsheet
+   - `LIBREOFFICE_EXE` – *(optional)* full path to the LibreOffice executable.
+     If omitted, the script expects `libreoffice` on your system `PATH`.
-   - `LibreOffice` should be installed.
-The translation spreadsheets are standard `.xlsx` files that open and save correctly in LibreOffice Calc;
-     Microsoft Excel is optional.
+     The translation spreadsheets are standard `.xlsx` files that open and save correctly in LibreOffice Calc; Microsoft Excel is optional.

 ## 📇 Contact Data Persistence